The Snake (song): Chart history

+Certifications

-In Popular Culture
+In popular culture

-The song was featured in Season 4, Episode 25 of the television show Northern Exposure, "Old Tree".
-It was sung by Cindy Geary in her role as the character Shelly.
+The song was featured in season 4, episode 25 of the television show Northern Exposure, "Old Tree".
+It was sung by Cynthia Geary in her role as the character Shelly Tambo.
 The episode originally aired on May 24, 1993.

 Use by Donald Trump

 The song gained renewed attention during the campaign for the 2016 United States presidential election.
 Republican candidate Donald Trump read its lyrics at several campaign rallies to illustrate his position on illegal immigration, claiming that the decision to allow people claiming refugee status to enter the United States would "come back to bite us", as happened to the woman who took in the snake in the song.
-"The Snake" has been characterized as "a celebration of black culture and a repudiation of racism", and suggestions have been made that the snake in the song refers to a white person.
+Oscar Brown's work has been described as "a celebration of black culture and a repudiation of racism".
 Two of Brown's seven children asked Trump to stop using their late father's song, telling the media: "He's perversely using 'The Snake' to demonize immigrants" and that Brown "never had anything against immigrants".
-Despite a cease and desist letter, Trump has continued reciting the lyrics at rallies as recently as June 2021.
+Despite a cease and desist letter, Trump has continued reciting the lyrics at rallies including in June 2021, and in September and December 2023.
+At a rally in Ohio on March 16, 2024, Trump again read "The Snake", calling it "a very accurate metaphor, and it's about our border, it's about the people we have coming in, and don't be surprised when bad things happen, because bad things will happen."

+In 2024, The Lincoln Project, a Republican Trump opposition group, co-opted Trump's reading of the poem in an attack ad during the 2024 Republican National Convention, positing Vance as the woman and Trump as the snake.